 - Walking into a room and not remembering why

-- Calling people you care about by the wrong name occasionally
+- Occasionally calling people you care about by the wrong name

-Moments like these are considered mild forgetfulness.
-(6)
+According to the National Institute on Aging, moments like these are considered mild forgetfulness.

 And how can you determine if your memory loss is serious?